waku-org/docs.waku.org/diagrams/_discv5.md

 ```

 1. DNS Discovery protocol is executed.
-2. Alice's retrieves Bob's ENR (Ethereum Node Record) from DNS Server.
+2. Alice retrieves Bob's ENR (Ethereum Node Record) from DNS Server.
-3. Alice executes Discv5 protocol with Bob using UDP connection details from ENR.
+3. Alice executes the Discv5 protocol with Bob using UDP connection details from ENR.
 4. Bob returns Carol's, David's and Erin's ENRs to Alice.
-5. Alice Decodes ENRs and extracts Carol's, David's and Erin's TCP and UDP connections details.
+5. Alice decodes ENRs and extracts the details of Carol, David, and Erin's TCP and UDP connections.
-6. Alice executes Discv5 protocol with Carol using UDP connection details from ENR.
+6. Alice executes the Discv5 protocol with Carol using UDP connection details from ENR.
 7. Carol returns Frank's, Gwen's and Harry's ENRs to Alice.
-8. Alice Decodes ENRs and extracts Frank's, Gwen's and Harry's TCP and UDP connections details.
+8. Alice decodes ENRs and extracts Frank's, Gwen's and Harry's TCP and UDP connection details.
 9. Alice selects to dial David, Frank and Gwen.
-10. Alice dials David, Frank and Gwen over libp2p using TCP connections details from ENRs.
+10. Alice dials David, Frank and Gwen over libp2p using TCP connection details from ENRs.